mohitpai/journey-optimizer.en/help/using/push/create-push.md

 1. From the journey configuration screen, click the **[!UICONTROL Edit content]** button to configure the push content.
 [Design a push notification](design-push.md)

-1. Once your message content has been defined, you can use test profiles to preview and test it.
+1. Once your message content has been defined, you can use test profiles to preview its content.

 1. When your push is ready, complete the configuration of your [journey](../building-journeys/journey-gs.md) to send it.